chesapeakedh/chesapeakedh.github.io/conference-2020.md

 permalink: /conference-2020
 ---

+## Conference Info

+The Twitter hashtag for the conference will be [#CDHC20]().

+Shared notes can be kept in this Google Drive folder: [http://bit.ly/cdhc20](http://bit.ly/cdhc20).

 ## Logistics

 ### Location

-The CDHC Conference will be held in Swem Library at the College of William and Mary.
-The address is 400 Landrum Dr., Williamsburg, VA.
-Directions and maps are available on the [Swem Library website](https://libraries.wm.edu/about/directions-parking).
+The CDHC Conference will be held in Swem Library (400 Landrum Dr.) and Morton Hall (100 Ukrop Way) at the College of William and Mary.
+Directions and maps are available on the [Swem Library website](https://libraries.wm.edu/about/directions-parking) as well as [floor plans](https://libraries.wm.edu/about/floor-plans).

 ### Parking